 - DON'T address someone by their first name until invited to do so.
 Use surnames and titles instead.

 7. Language Etiquette

-- DO recognize that Switzerland has four official languages: German, Italian, French, and Romansch.
+recognize that Switzerland has four official languages: German, Italian, French, and Romansch.
 Romansch is the least commonly spoken language in Switzerland.

 8. Visitors Etiquette

 - DON'T ask your hosts for a tour of their home.

 - DON'T leave a party later than midnight.

 - DON'T put your feet up on the furniture.